“Every minute spent planning is an hour earned.” Benjamin Franklin

 Writing up a master meal list is a one time process.
 Once you’ve got your master meal list set up, all you have to do is add any new family favourite meals to your list as you cook them.

-When it comes to writing your menu plan, you can just pull out your list to generate ideas of what to put on your menu plan for the week or fortnight.
+When it comes to writing your meal plan, just pull out your list to generate ideas of what to put on your plan for the week or fortnight.

-(TIP: If you’ve filled in all the headings, you can filter your list to show meals that use ingredients that are in season.)
+(TIP: If you’ve filled in all the headings, you can filter your list in Excel to show meals that use ingredients that are in season.)

 Disclosure: Links to merchants within this post may be affiliate links.